vespaill/Budgety/README.md

 -   Choosing function constructors that meet our application's needs.
 -   Setting up a proper data structure for our budget controller.

+### Adding a new item to our budget controller

+-   Avoiding conflicts in our data structures.
+-   How and why to pass data from one module to another.